 Case study: £385,000 for motorcyclist’s crush injuries after collision with van

-The van driver, the Defendant, was convicted of driving without due care and attention.
+The van driver (the defendant) was convicted of driving without due care and attention.

 Injuries sustained and treatment required

 As a result of the accident, Mr N suffered a crush injury to his left foot, which included several fractures and required surgery to insert plates, wires and screws.
-He required a below-the-knee cast for 8 weeks.
+He required a below-the-knee cast for eight weeks.

 Unfortunately, the wound on Mr N’s foot broke down, which required urgent debridement and a skin graft at a plastic surgery clinic.